-If a student does not receive a B- or better in his/her athletic training coursework (Appendix C) they will be required to retake the course and may not be allowed to advance to subsequent clinical experiences until the course is passed.
-This could lead to a delay in graduation as most courses are only offered once each academic year.
+If a student does not receive a B- or better in his/her athletic training coursework (Appendix B) they will be required to retake the course and will not be allowed to advance to subsequent clinical experiences until the course is passed.
+This will likely lead to a delay in graduation as most courses are only offered once each academic year.